Orisadek/DigitalComputerLab1/README.md

         Create a PWM signal with a frequency of 4kHz and a duty cycle of 75.% this is the only state which allows a shift in the state while still in the current one.

+## Sleep Mode (state0):
+state0 is in sleep mode (LPM0) and every state except the state3 returns to sleep after the state ends.

+## Real-Time assignment:
-Real-Time assignment: add state4 as follows
+add state4 as follows,

 - PB3 (state4):
 	print on LEDs the ASCII value of each char in a string with a latency of 250 ms

-**Sleep Mode (state0):**
-        state0 is in sleep mode (LPM0) and every state except the state3 returns to sleep after the state ends.

 FSM: